GalacticMoblin/Moblin.Archon/README.md

 - Fires a massive, heavy ball of electricity that discharges on impact.

 ## Contributors
+- GalacticMoblin
-- GalacticMoblin / Programmer, Playtester, Gameplay Designer, UI Designer
+  - Programmer, Playtester, Gameplay Designer, UI Designer
+- Hurb
-- 2009 Memes / Playtester, UI Designer
+  - Playtester, UI Designer, Concept Artist
+- Dinorush
-- Dinorush / Programmer
+  - Programmer
+- EXRILL
-- EXRILL / Custom Particles
+  - Custom Particles
-- The Peepeepoopoo man / Programming Support
+- The Peepeepoopoo man
+  - Programming Support
+- Spoon
-- Spoon / Programmer
+  - Programmer

+Special Thanks to the entire RePak Team and MDLShit Team.

 Thanks to everyone who helped with fixes and giving this a try.

-(Particular thanks to The Peepeepoopoo Man, Spoon and Dinorush for helping fix stuff I couldn't)